furkancetinalp/icp_bootcamp_homework_three/README.md

 A- For the front-end part

- => If we write a city name as an input and search, then related weather data of the city name and  weather condition image DYNAMICALLY will be shown.
+ => If we write a city name as an input and search, then related weather info of the city and its weather condition image DYNAMICALLY will be shown.

 1- Main page